amurasystems/api/advancedSettings.md

 Value: true/false
 Require changePastUsedateSales permission to update sales with useDate in the past.

 **eshop.thankyouPage**
 Value: a url
 Plugin: consumer
 The url to redirect to after a successful purchase.

+**selectRowsByPage**
+Value: true/false
+Plugin: slib
+Public: true
+Select rows all rows int the page versus all rows in the search.